Azure Security Center frequently asked questions (FAQ)

 Does Security Center override any existing connections between VMs and workspaces?

 If a VM already has the Microsoft Monitoring Agent installed as an Azure extension, Security Center does not override the existing workspace connection.
 Instead, Security Center uses the existing workspace.
+The VM will be protected provided that the "Security" or "SecurityCenterFree" solution has been installed on the workspace it is reporting to.

 If the Microsoft Monitoring Agent is installed directly on the VM (not as an Azure extension), Security Center does not install the Microsoft Monitoring Agent and security monitoring is limited.